AlexJinyuLiu/CSC207_Trader_Project/phase2/README_Phase2.txt

             get rid of this system because of clean architecture violations.
         * We did not find semblances of antipatterns for the other design patterns (Adapter, Iterator, Abstract Factory)

+IMPROVEMENTS FROM PHASE 1:
+    * Our UI!
+We decided to implement a java swing UI that wraps over our existing code.
+We had to significantly refactor and de-couple our controller/presenter stuff from our input/output logic, as this was nescesary for the previous text-based UI.
+As a result of this decoupling, our UI can now be switched out for a different UI (an app, for example) with ease.
+    *
+    * We created a new use case class (ItemManager) to fix coupling and SRP issues in our old UserManager.
+Based on our TA's feedback, we determined that UserManager was responsible for too many different systems, so we decided to split it up into two classes, UserManager (now just for user functionality) and ItemManager (for item stuff).
+        This has made our code significantly more extensible and adding features to Item management has been a breeze in phase 2 as a result.
+In particular, undo actions for the admin have been a very easy to extend because of this.
+    *
+    * We have packaged our code by layer, meaning our usecases, controller/presenter code, entities, and GUI are all in seperate packages.